+Venturing further, Nytee might go to the back of Locke.
+Weaving down the alley between the buildings, past the Baptist mission, the basketball court and water tower, she went over the rise of the railroad tracks.
 On the other side Nytee remembers several shanty shacks.
 Whether the shanties were occupied or abandoned was a mystery.
 Nytee had arrived at Pete's Place at the slough.
 Beyond the gate there was a place unlike anything she had known in her small world, filled with terraces and rows of colorful tulips and assorted flowers.
 There were a couple of chairs on a fenced in floating wooden platform.
 Pete was a kind gentle German man who allowed her to pick a few flowers if she asked.
 Nytee would happily race home with them.
 Once, without his permission, she did pick one of Pete's rare and prized specialty tulip, which displeased him a bit.
-Nytee remembered little else of Pete and his
+Nytee remembered little else of Pete and his oasis.
+"It was so long ago."

 Two memorable celebrations in Nytee's childhood were the wedding banquets, "bai jow", held in the restaurant.
-One was for the marriage of her oldest sister MaryAnn to Frank Leong.
+One was for the marriage of her oldest sister Mary Ann to Frank Leong.
 The other was her older brother Edward to his bride, Sylvia.
 They were wedding banquets with the traditional nine courses served.
 Friends from nearby ranches who cooked came to help Mom prepare the many delights, including shark fin soup, birds nest soup, roast duck, roast pig, a fish dish, and a chicken dish.
 There were so many in attendance that the restaurant ran out of space.
 The overflow from brother Edward's banquet was spread to the Bing Kong Tong (currently the Jan Ying Social Hall Museum).